-You probably use tons of expressions, idioms, and slang phrases every day that don’t make literal sense.
+You probably use tons of expressions, idioms, proverbs, and slang phrases every day that don’t make literal sense.
 If you ever thought long and hard about why you say something a certain way, you could probably make a guess.
-However, some English expressions are so crazy and unusual that it is impossible to guess where on earth it originated from — unless you know the history.
+However, some English expressions are so unusual that it is impossible to guess where on earth they originated from — unless you know the history.

 Bite the bullet

 Meaning: To accept something difficult or unpleasant

 Origin: In the olden days, when doctors were short on anesthesia or time during a battle, they would ask the patient to bite down on a bullet to distract from the pain.
 The first recorded use of the phrase was in 1891 in The Light that Failed.

 Meaning: To break off a conflict or commence a friendship.